GeordanKrahn/Unity2dScripts/README.txt

-The following is setting up the enemy with circle casts create child object for attack position create child object for line of sight and attach a cicle colliders 2d with the is trigger property checked this is the enemies player detection zone, when the player invades the colliders, the enemy will pursue the player and attack
+The following is setting up the enemy with circle casts create child object for attack position

+the following is for both methods create child object for line of sight and attach a cicle colliders 2d with the is trigger property checked this is the enemies player detection zone, when the player invades the colliders, the enemy will pursue the player and attack

 Setup your camera